janekdb/scalacraft-domain/README.md

 A consequence of this rule is a reduction to a subset of all possible alternative representations an unconstrained type can pattern match to.

 Whitespace is not regarded as useful information so can be dropped under this rule.
+However domain extractors should not trim or remove whitespace to coerce a representation into an extractable form.

+There is another type of information that can be dropped and that is information not shared between different representations that match to the same value of the domain class.

+As a concrete example take these string representations of the same ip6 address,

+    repr-1: ::7:ab
+    repr-2: ::7:AB
+    repr-3: 0:0:0:0:0:0:7:ab

+These strings form an equivalence class which can be associated with this instance of the domain type,

+    new IP6Address(0x0::0x0::0x0::0x0::0x0::0x0::0x7::0xab::Nil)

+`repr-1`, `repr-2` and `repr-3` contain common information that can be extracted to create equal instances of the domain class but the differences in the representation are a type of information that cannot be used.
+The matcher is expected to drop this information on the floor.

 ###### Greedy Information Consumption